Migrate Topics on Confluent Cloud Clusters¶

 kubectl delete secret replicator-secret-props

 Regenerate configs, if changed.
-(See Quick Start.)
+(See the Quick Start.)

 Upload the new secret.